spacetelescope/PyFITS/docs/source/developers_guide/developers_guide.rst

    the ``.pypirc`` file is *currently* the most reliable way to make authentication with PyPI "just work".
 Be sure to ``chmod 600`` this file.

+2. Generate a signing key--all PyFITS tags are now cryptographically signed when creating the tag (using ``git tag -s``).
+The `Astropy release process`_ page documents how to set this up.

-2. Also make sure to have an account on readthedocs.org with administrative access to the PyFITS project on Read the Docs: https://readthedocs.org/projects/pyfits/
+3. Also make sure to have an account on readthedocs.org with administrative access to the PyFITS project on Read the Docs: https://readthedocs.org/projects/pyfits/
    This hosts documentation for all (recent) versions of PyFITS.
 (TODO: Here also we need a "space telescope" account with administrative rights to all STScI projects that use RtD.)

-3. It's best to do the release in a relatively "clean" Python environment, so make sure you have `virtualenv`_ installed and that you've had some practice in using it.
+4. It's best to do the release in a relatively "clean" Python environment, so make sure you have `virtualenv`_ installed and that you've had some practice in using it.

-4. Make sure you have Numpy and nose installed and are able to run the PyFITS tests successfully without any errors.
+5. Make sure you have Numpy and nose installed and are able to run the PyFITS tests successfully without any errors.
 Even better if you can do this with tox.

-5. Make sure that at least someone can make the Windows builds.
+6. Make sure that at least someone can make the Windows builds.
 This requires a Windows machine with at least Windows XP, Mingw32 with msys, and all of the Python development packages.
 Python versions 2.5, 2.6, 2.7, 3.1, and 3.2 should be installed with the installers from python.org, as well as a